A Complete Winter Backpacking Gear List

 If it’s snowing, sleeting, hailing, raining, or windy, an outer shell will keep you and your other layers dry.
 This layer should be waterproof, breathable, and lightweight.
 The type of waterproofing to look for is GORTEX (completely waterproof membrane).

 I love my Arc’teryx Alpha SV Jacket for extreme conditions.
 It’s not cheap but it’s worth it.
-If you’re in mediocre conditions, the Arc’teryx Beta LT Jacket or Patagonia Torrentshell 3L Jacket are great options.
+If you’re in mediocre conditions, the Arc’teryx Beta Jacket or Patagonia Torrentshell 3L Jacket are great options.
 Make sure to keep in mind how many layers you’ll be wearing underneath when choosing a size!

 Base Layer Leggings